francispoulin/francispoulin.github.io/software.md

 title: Software
 ---

-The group nas used and/or contributed to the following libraries:
+The group has used and/or contributed to the following libraries:

 * [Oceananigans.jl](https://clima.github.io/OceananigansDocumentation/stable/): A fast and friendly fluid solver on CPUs and GPUs.
 * [Firedrake](https://www.firedrakeproject.org/): A solver of partial differential equations for the finite element method in python.